Generic Wegovy is here: Sevmia approved in Canada

 Through 2026

-Additional generic semaglutide submissions remain under Health Canada review.
-Decisions expected throughout the year; manufacturer production scale-up and pharmacy availability typically lag approval by weeks to months.
+Six additional generic semaglutide submissions remain under Health Canada review.
+Further decisions expected in the coming weeks and months; manufacturer production scale-up and pharmacy availability typically lag approval by weeks to months.

 Timeline is based on public information only.
 GLP1Prices does not have advance knowledge of Health Canada decisions.